Sunday, November 23, 2008

 “The root of dharma is fourfold: the Vedas, the Smrtis, the rules of conduct of the saintly persons, and self-satisfaction.”

-To get rid of gross desires and contaminations may not be very difficult for one who is strictly following the regulative principles, but to remove the subtle ones, one must be really determined and pray to Krishna very ardently.
-We may even cheat ourselves, but Paramatma knows what everyone really has in the heart.
-Especially if we voluntarily cultivate material desires, our going back will be procrastinated, and the whole thing may be spoiled:
+To get rid of gross desires and contaminations may not be very difficult for one who is strictly following the regulative principles, but to remove the subtle ones, a person must be really determined and pray to Krishna very ardently.
+We may even cheat ourselves, but Paramatma knows what everyone really has in their heart.
+Especially if we voluntarily cultivate material desires, our going back home will be procrastinated, and the whole thing may be spoiled:

 “As soon as personal motivation comes in it is not possible for one to understand our Krishna Consciousness philosophy.”